 Many children who have complex congenital heart defects, like Lily’s HLHS, experience delays in growth and development.
 Lily was delayed as an infant, but occupational therapists and physical therapists helped her, and she caught up quickly.

+When Lily was 5, she entered kindergarten on schedule, and was right on target for normal growth.
 Julia and Jeremy informed Lily’s teachers of her single ventricle heart defect.
 “I told them, ‘Don’t limit her.
 I don’t want to limit her.
 I want her to be able to try to do everything she can.’”